Batch size-invariance for policy optimization: Experiments

 \section{Experiments}

 To validate our analysis, we ran several experiments on Procgen Benchmark \citep{procgen}, which we found to serve as a useful testbed due to the difficulty and diversity of the environments.
-Hyperparameters for all of our experiments can be found in Appendix \ref{hyperparameters}.
+Hyperparameters for all of our experiments can be found in Appendix \ref{hyperparameters}, and full results on each of the individual environments can be found in Appendix \ref{resultsbyenv}.